Boxhead78/Black-White-2-Redux/README.md

 # Black-White-2-Redux
-A github repository of the Redux mod for Black & White 2.
+Source of the Redux mod for Black & White 2.
+Feel free to use any files you need, but credits would be nice.